syborg64/Wormhole/README.md

 - **Decentralized Storage**: Combine multiple machines into a single virtual storage space.
 - **Native Integration**: Files appear as local files, requiring no changes to existing applications.
-- **Scalability**: Suitable for small local networks to large enterprise infrastructures.
+- **Scalability**: Suitable from small local networks to large enterprise infrastructures.
 - **Redundancy**: Configurable data replication to ensure integrity and availability.
 - **Flexibility**: Supports dynamic addition/removal of nodes without service interruption.
 - **Configuration**: Declarative, file-based configuration using TOML for ease of use and sharing.

-For detailed use cases and technical details, see the [Technical Specification](docs/technical/technical-spec.md).
+For detailed use cases and technical details, see the [Technical Specification](docs/technical/technical_spec.md).

 ---